smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 ## Transport Manager

-The Transport Manager is responsible for the sending and receiving of data, as well as the connecting and disconnecting of devices.
-The fine details of these responsibilities are abstracted away by Transport Adapters.
+The Transport Manager is responsible for routing commands and messages between the transport adapters and other major components in core.
 A Transport Manager can contain any number of Transport Adapters, each of which is responsible for handling communication via one type of transport, such as TCP or Bluetooth.
 The Transport Manager also contains data necessary to handle its responsibilities, such as a mapping of each device to the Transport Adapter it uses to communicate.
 Other components within Core are also able to register a Transport Manager Listener with the manager, which will receive events from the Transport Manager.
 The default Transport Manager follows the singleton pattern, but this is not necessary if you would like to use a custom solution.

 #### Transport Manager Structure